 Why Gluten Free?

-All the recipes on Love Vegan Living are gluten free.
-Years ago, I became very intolerant to gluten, to the point where I have been my most sick ever from gluten contamination.
-Since having that experience so many times over, my view to gluten, has naturally changed and I’ve become more informed on the story of gluten.
+It was years ago now, and I became extremely intolerant to gluten, to the point where I have been my most sick ever in my life, from gluten contamination.
+Since having that experience so many times, my view to gluten, has naturally changed and I’ve become more informed on the story of gluten.

-Improving our Gluten Free Vegan Recipes
+Improving My Gluten Free Vegan Recipes

-I hope that the recipes shared here will help to inspire you with a new way of eating, or bring you a new dish to create or maybe introduce you to new ingredients or whatever.
-But of course there might be things that don’t turn out the way you would like.
+I hope that the recipes shared here will help to inspire you with a new way of eating, or bring you a new dish or maybe introduce you to new ingredients, or whatever.

 And finally, thanks for stopping by!